 Japanese Painted Fern

-It's tough to imagine a lovelier shade plant than Japanese painted fern (Athyrium niponicum var. pictum).
+It's tough to imagine lovelier shade plants than Japanese painted ferns (Athyrium niponicum var. pictum).
 This beauty offers fronds liberally dappled with silver, burgundy, and green.
-Plus, it's a low-growing, slow-spreading selection.
+Plus, it's a low-growing, slow-spreading plant that grows in shade.
 And, deer and rabbits usually leave it alone.
 It grows best in Zones 5-8 and gets about 12 inches tall.

 Top picks: 'Silver Falls' has especially metallic leaves; 'Burgundy Lace' has lots of rich purple-red tones in the leaves.